 Introduction to GIMP Alternatives

 In this article, we learn about GIMP Alternatives.
 GIMP is a free raster image editing software that was launched in 1996.
 It is mainly used for or editing images, working on composition, retouching photos and so on.
-GIMP is an easy to use application that can be used by artists for rendering huge volumes of images, converting images into other formats and also has an online batch processing system.
+GIMP is an easy-to-use application that artists can use to render huge volumes of images, convert images into other formats, and have an online batch processing system.

 Top GIMP Alternatives